Harvard Law School, J.D., 1981

 - 2013 Best Human Interest Essay Award from the State Bar of Texas for “The Inky Blue Water“, published in the Dallas Bar Headnotes in October 2012

-Will Pryor is married to Ellen Smith Pryor, Associate Dean for Academic Affairs of the UNT Dallas College of Law.
-Will and Ellen are the proud parents of Lindsey, currently clerking for a Justice on the Fifth U.S. Circuit Court of Appeals, and Emily, a graduate of Dickinson College in Carlisle, Pennsylvania, and working on the American Bar Association’s Death Penalty Representation Project.
+Will Pryor is married to Ellen Smith Pryor, a torts professor at the UNT Dallas College of Law.
+Will and Ellen are the proud parents of Lindsey, an associate in the Dallas office of Vinson & Elkins, and Emily, pursuing a graduate degree in social work from Columbia University.
 Will was born in Arkansas, grew up in Dallas, and attended public schools in Dallas and Richmond, Virginia, before his opportunity to serve during his final two years of high school as a Congressional Page in the United States House of Representatives.

 During Will’s senior year, at the height of the “Watergate era”, he served as the Speaker’s Page, the personal page to the Speaker of the House of Representatives (the Honorable Carl Albert, Dem.-Oklahoma).
 As an undergraduate at Yale University , Will was both the Chairman of the student government organization, the Yale College Council, and Captain of the varsity baseball team.